lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 ## Step 1: Make a Planning Problem by Hand

+In this first step, you will be creating a planning problem following the syntax of Sabre and then running your problem through the Sabre planner.

+Instead of looking for a plan that reaches a pre-defined goal like traditional planners, [Sabre](http://cs.uky.edu/~sgware/projects/sabre/) tries to find a story based on a set of limits.
+It has three different types of limits:
+* **author temporal limit**: "maximum number of actions in the author’s plan—that is, the actual actions that will be executed to raise the author’s utility"
+* **character temporal limit**: "maximum number of actions in a plan a character imagines when justifying an action"
+* **epistemic limit**: "how deeply Sabre will search into a character’s theory of mind"

+The above definitions and more information can be found in the report [A Collection of Benchmark Problems for the Sabre Narrative Planner](https://github.com/sgware/sabre-benchmarks/blob/main/report.pdf).

+For this part of the homework, you should do the following:
 1. Download one or a couple of the problems from the list [https://github.com/sgware/sabre-benchmarks/tree/main/problems](https://github.com/sgware/sabre-benchmarks/tree/main/problems) to use as reference.
 2. Find your HW1 notebook.
 If you can't find your notebook from when you did HW1, here it is again: [Homework 1 Notebook](hw1.ipynb)